postmanlabs/mime-format/README.md

 ## What is format?

-Format is a secondary information for `type: 'text'`.
+Format is a secondary information for `type: 'text' and 'embed`.
 For texts, the format highlights what syntax the text is in.
 Additionally, it doubles up to let you know text was not detected by returning value `raw`.
+For most cases this is redundant.

+## List of types:

+- text
+- image
+- audio
+- video
+- embed
+- message
+- multipart
+- unknown

+## List of formats:

+- audio
+- video
+- image
+- plain
+- jsonp
+- json
+- xml
+- html
+- yaml
+- vml
+- webml
+- script
+- raw